 Snow Levels Expected to Drop Throughout the Storm

 Snow levels are expected to start around 6500-7000 ft. on Monday morning and drop to the base by the evening.
 According to Bryan Allegreto’s latest weather blog, we could see 1-5 inches of snowfall at the base, 9-13 inches at mid-mountain, and 11-15 inches of new snow on the upper mountains by Tuesday morning.

 The transition from rain to snow can lead to significant rime ice buildup on chairlifts.
 This season, we have reduced capacity in our lift terminals and enclosed motor rooms to allow for physical distancing.
 With fewer employees allowed in these areas, the work to remove the thick rime ice will take longer than usual.

 Avalanche Control Will Take Longer due to Reduced Capacity in Troop Carriers

 Troop Carriers are snowcats that transport Ski Patrol and other staff from the base area to key locations on the mountain, in order for our staff to perform avalanche control and other duties to open the mountains.
 This season, we have reduced troop carrier capacity by 75% to provide for physical distancing.
 Carriers frequently make round trips of 20 minutes or more.
 This means that avalanche control on Tuesday could take up to three times as long as it typically does.
-You can read more about avalanche control at Squaw Valley Alpine Meadows here.
+You can read more about avalanche control at Palisades Tahoe here.